West Quoddy Head Lighthouse

 The views at West Quoddy Head lighthouse are quite stunning with Canada’s Grand Manan Island in front of you as you stand over cliffs to the sea. |

-The tower is closed, but visitors are welcome to enjoy the lighthouse grounds and explore the Visitor Center and Museum run by the West Quoddy Head Light Keepers' Association.
+The tower is closed to the public except on special occasions, but visitors are welcome to enjoy the lighthouse grounds and explore the Visitor Center and Museum run by the West Quoddy Head Light Keepers' Association.
 Take a walk along the rocky beach below.
 Some parts of the park have patches of actual arctic tundra, which you would find much further up north.

 There are also whale watching, deep sea fishing, and lighthouse tours out of Lubec as well.

-Take some time and hike through the Quoddy State Park's miles of nature trails, over scenic coastal terrain.
+Take some time and hike through the miles of nature trails in Quoddy State Park, over scenic coastal terrain.
 Many of these trails are used on what is known as the Quoddy Loop Trail System, which includes trails across the border onto Campobello Island in Canada.

 There are plenty of historic and local tours available within the Lubec area and over the border onto Campobello Island in Canada. |

-If you have the time, cross the border into Canada and explore Roosevelt Park on Campobello Island.
-There you'll find, Mulholland Point Lighthouse with plenty of walking trails.
+Speaking of the sister lighthouse to West Quoddy Head Light, if you have the time, cross the border into Canada and explore Roosevelt Park on Campobello Island.
+There you'll also find Mulholland Point Lighthouse with plenty of walking trails.

 Then, following a right after Roosevelt's cottage (15 Miles), you'll enjoy the stunning views of Head Harbor (East Quoddy Head) Lighthouse with its giant red cross painted on its tower. | ![]() Head Harbor |